shiomachisoft/pico_usb_ble_hid_bridge/README.md

-# Pico - USB to BLE HID Bridge
+# Pico W - USB to BLE HID Bridge

 ## 1. Overview

 This firmware allows the Raspberry Pi Pico W / Pico 2 W to operate as a "USB to BLE HID Bridge".
+*(Note: In this document, both boards are collectively referred to as "**Pico W**".)*
-By simply connecting a USB HID device (keyboard, mouse, gamepad, etc.) to the Pico 2 W, you can use it as a BLE (Bluetooth Low Energy) device from a PC, tablet, smartphone, or other devices.
+By simply connecting a USB HID device (keyboard, mouse, gamepad, etc.) to the Pico W, you can use it as a BLE (Bluetooth Low Energy) device from a PC, tablet, smartphone, or other devices.

 ## 2. System Configuration